 Application fees are waived for Colorado residents who apply to the School of Public Affairs undergraduate and graduate programs during Colorado Free Application Day$.
 Fee waivers post to accounts within 48 hours.Start your admission application

-The School of Public Affairs and University of Colorado Boulder School of Law jointly sponsor a dual degree program leading to the simultaneous granting of the Master of Public Administration (MPA) and Juris Doctor (JD) degrees.
-The program may be of particular interest to students who wish to practice law within the public sector, obtain a senior administrative post, represent public-sector clients, represent private-sector clients in transactions with government agencies and institutions, and/or develop scholarly expertise in the relationship between law and public administration.
+The School of Public Affairs and CU Boulder School of Law jointly sponsor this dual-degree, which is for students who wish to practice law within the public sector, obtain a senior administrative post, represent public-sector clients, or develop scholarly expertise in law and public administration.

 Students without prior public-sector work experience will be required to complete an internship in an appropriate governmental institution or closely related nonprofit organization.
-The dual degree program allows students to receive both degrees more quickly than they could by pursuing each separately.
+The dual-degree program allows students to receive both degrees more quickly than by pursuing each degree separately.

 For more detailed information about course sequencing and requirements, contact your advisor.

 Students must complete the 7 required courses below, for a total of 21 credit hours.
 All course descriptions can be found in the Graduate Academic Catalog.

 Consult your advisor for a list of required core courses.